Skip Navigation

 • Tierra del Fuego National Park is located west and northwest of Ushuaia, stretching from the Beagle Channel north along the Chilean border.
 The park is famous for great hiking and the scenery contains waterfalls, mountains, glaciers, forests and lakes.
 You can also witness some of the park's fauna, like foxes, beavers and guanacos (family of the llama).

-• The park can be reached by the Train at the end of the world (Tren el Fin del Mundo), which runs from the outskirts of Ushuaia for about 5 km.
+• The park can be reached by the Train at the end of the world (Tren el Fin del Mundo), which runs from the outskirts of Ushuaia for about 5 kilometres.

 • In winter you can go skiing at the Mount Castor Ski Resort.